 2018 TSE BAT RULES - Effective January 1, 2018

-Beginning on January 1, 2018, TSE will be adopting the USA Bat standard for League and TSE tournament play.
+TSE has adopted the USA Bat standard for League and TSE tournament play.
 The new standard will not have a drop-weight limit for ages 14 and below.

 - 12U and Below: USA Baseball Marking - 2 5/8” barrel No BBCOR Bats